mateoguzmana/react-native-next-supabase-auth-monorepo/README.md

 ![Repository Banner](https://i.imgur.com/wPdflX8.png[/img])

-Authentication starter kit for React Native and Next.js in a monorepo.
+Authentication starter kit for React Native and Next.js in a monorepo using React Native Web to share components across the projects.

 ## Project set up